Coolshreshtha/digital-garden/content/Hello Old Friend.md

 I'm also working on building more enabling (rather than restrictive) structure into my day, so I don't have to rely on my already-scarce mental resources in times of need.
 I've had good success with budgets, and daily schedules in the past, as well as processes for frequent things and chains of tasks.
 Another area of focus is food and water (I've been TERRIBLE about this lately and it shows.)
 Speaking of, I'm gonna make a checklist now to keep a eye on all this!

-(* I notice in overwhelming times, it can often be by the time you realise you are adrift from your own vibe.
+(* I notice in overwhelming times, it can often be a minute by the time you realise you are adrift from your own vibe.
 A manifesto will be reminder of what matters, and maybe even what is changing, as it inevitably does)

 Chhotu Daana Paani audit